 Making an adult decision

 It is the parents’ responsibility to love, care and provide for their children – those already in the world and those yet to be born.
-But, if she knows there is no way for her to give her child the physical, emotional and financial sustenance he or she needs to survive and thrive, it is the mother’s right and obligation to make a very adult decision.
+But, if a pregnant woman knows there is no way for her to give her child-to-be the physical, emotional and financial sustenance he or she needs to survive and thrive, or if the fetus is diagnosed with a life-limiting medical condition, many believe that it is the mother’s right and obligation to make a very adult decision.
 This includes taking responsibility and preventing the unborn child from having a life of pain, suffering, sadness and neglect.
 It is far easier to continue with a pregnancy than it is to supply a living child with everything he or she requires.
-In fact, it is more responsible in such a case to terminate the pregnancy than it would be to remain with child.
+In fact, it may be more responsible in such a case, and especially in cases of rape, to terminate the pregnancy than it would be to remain with child.

 Legislation = safety

 When any act or substance is declared illegal, taking part in it becomes inherently riskier and more unsafe for all parties involved.
-The fact is, whether or not abortion is a legal option will not alter women’s attempts to end unwanted or dangerous pregnancies by any means possible.
+The fact is, whether abortion is a legal option will not alter women’s attempts to end unwanted or dangerous pregnancies by any means possible.
 The only difference is that legalizing abortion would enable women to do so safely, hygienically and with the least amount of risk to the woman and her fertile future.
 Legal restrictions lead women to attempt termination on their own or seek out the help of an unskilled service provider.
+Not to mention that a total ban on abortion – and access to FDA-approved abortion pills – could increase pregnancy-related deaths by up to 21% overall and 33% for Black women, according to a University of Colorado study.

 Women’s right to reproductive choice is supported by many religious groups